-If you are thinking of getting married in Spain
+If you think of getting married in Spain

 , you should know that the legally recognised ceremonies are represented by the civil and religious marriages